wp-plugins/nextend-facebook-connect/readme.txt

 2. Our Social Connect plugins in the profile page for account linking

 == Changelog ==

 = 1.4.55 =
+* Fix: Now the plugin use wp transient for the admin messages
+* NOTICE: If the 1.4.54 version work for you fine, do NOT update yet!

+= 1.4.55 =
 * Fix: Now the plugin use cookies instead of PHP session.
 Maybe this fixes the problems.